MarceloRab/search_app_bar_page/README.md

 ## Disclaimer

-O projeto inicial deste pacote tem uma animação fornecida em um tutorial by Nishant Desai
+The initial design of this package has an animation provided in a tutorial by Nishant Desai
 at: https://blog.usejournal.com/change-app-bar-in-flutter-with-animation-cfffb3413e8a

-Todos os méritos para Rodolfo (rodolfoggp@gmail.com) e Nishant Desai.
+All merits for Rodolfo (rodolfoggp@gmail.com) and Nishant Desai.